-Crs# Course Name Description Credit MA300 During the course of this semester each student will build professional strategies, further develop their portfolio, identify audiences and establish life habits, using recently completed creative projects, resources culled from their digital archive, tied to future planning and aspirational goals.
-Based upon awareness of students existing strengths and need for further development, the course prepares students for a successful Thesis year and the pursuit of postgraduate and/or professional pathways.
-Through iteration, research, and practice, students will complete this course with a digital portfolio, resource archive, visual and verbal presentation skills and a practical and conceptual framework toward professional pathways.
-Prerequisites: second semester Junior standing.
-3 MA400 Media Arts Thesis The BFA Thesis is a creative project and related writing elements that are developed in conjunction with one another and whose form and content are informed by research.
-Each student completes a coherent body of work or a substantial singular project that evolves from the student's creative practice and demonstrates vision, thought, competence, and an understanding of the work's historical and social context and reflects the maturity of the artist.
-The Thesis Project will be completed during the second semester of the student's senior year and presented during Focus Week of that semester.
-Prerequisite: Senior standing and TH401.
-3 MA410 Media Arts Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
+Crs# Course Name De escription Credit MA300 Practice poi cul stu suc res and uring the course of this semester each student will build professional strategies, further develop their ortfolio, identify audiences and establish life habits, using recently completed creative projects, resources illed from their digital archive, tied to future planning and aspirational goals.
+Based upon awareness of udents existing strengths and need for further development, the course prepares students for a accessful Thesis year and the pursuit of postgraduate and/or professional pathways.
+Through iteration, search, and practice, students will complete this course with a digital portfolio, resource archive, visual diverbal presentation skills and a practical and conceptual framework toward professional pathways. erequisites: second semester Junior standing.
+3 TH401 pra sup stra and his course provides a forum for developing, researching, presenting and critiquing an independent studio actice, resulting in the final execution of a thesis project the following term.
+The curriculum is designed to proport the first semester thesis student as they address issues of context, audience, methods and rategies relating to contemporary practice and individual expression.
+Classes will be cross-departmental ad students will participate in individual and group critiques, discussions, written assignments and esentations.
+Prerequisite: Senior standing.
+3 MA400 on bor der cor ser the BFA Thesis is a creative project and related writing elements that are developed in conjunction with the another and whose form and content are informed by research.
+Each student completes a coherent or substantial singular project that evolves from the student's creative practice and emonstrates vision, thought, competence, and an understanding of the work's historical and social entext and reflects the maturity of the artist.
+The Thesis Project will be completed during the second emester of the student's senior year and presented during Focus Week of that semester.
+Prerequisite: enior standing and TH401.
+3 MA410 pecial topics courses are approved to take advantage of timely subjects, the expertise of a faculty ember, or to test student interest in a topic which may later be added to the curriculum.
 3

-STUDIO ARTS
+STUDIO ARTS / THESIS